Knowing Before Thought: The Heart Can Take It

 Tamed and Untamed Emotions

-A gentle exploration of the emotions we habitually return to, the ones we avoid, and how learning to tell them apart can help us grow.
+An exploration of the emotions we habitually return to and the deeper feelings we avoid, and how to recognize the difference.

 The Comfort of Familiar Suffering